 - Time spent with each parent during holidays and school breaks

 - Allowances for birthdays, Father’s Day and Mother’s Day

 - Clearly defined start and end times for holidays and parenting time

 If a substantial change in your circumstances requires you to modify an existing child custody or parenting time arrangement, you must ask the court to review your case before it can lawfully be modified.

 If a new job opportunity or remarriage requires you to relocate to another state with your children, the court must still determine whether it’s in the best interest of the children for you to remove them from Illinois permanently.
 Our northern Illinois child custody lawyers can review your case and discuss the legal options available to you should a modification be necessary.

 Visitation can be contentious during divorce and afterward.
 Understanding how to assert your rights and the interests of your children is often key to avoiding an unfavorable parenting time arrangement.
 If you and your ex-spouse are willing to negotiate, arriving at a visitation schedule everyone can agree on will help you avoid having a judge decide the matter for you.

-To schedule an appointment and discuss your case, contact Libertyville visitation attorneys at Schlesinger & Strauss, LLC, today.
+To schedule an appointment and discuss your visitation and parenting time, contact Lake county visitation attorneys at Schlesinger & Strauss, LLC, today.